dincerefe/oneminutedigitaldiaryprivacypolicy/index.md

-# Digital Diary
+# One Minute Digital Diary

-Welcome to Digital Diary legal documents page.
+Welcome to One MinuteDigital Diary legal documents page.

 ## Documents / Belgeler